ursatile/css4eng/202-the-css-color-model.md

 * `ac` in decimal is 172, which is quite a lot of blue

 so that colour is <span style="background-color: #0246ac; padding: 4px;">a rich, vivid blue with a touch of green in it.</span> (see?)

+You'll also occasionally see hex codes written with three digits instead of six - `#fff` instead of `#ffffff`.

 There are some developers out there who can glance at a colour and make a pretty good guess at the RGB values - and hex codes - for that colour, and who can glance at a hex code and know exactly what tint and shade it is.
 I am not one of those developers.
 I can spot the easy ones - `#00ff00` is obviously bright green, a colour code like `#252525`, where all three digits are the same, is obviously a shade of grey - but fortunately, editors like VS Code have fantastic support for editing CSS colour codes.